The Purpose of NetVUE

 Alex can be reached by email at astephenson@cic.edu or by phone at (616) 632-1057.

-Erin VanLaningham is director of the NetVUE Scholarly Resources Project.
-In this part-time position, she recruits contributors for future NetVUE publications, facilitates the seminars through which they develop their contributions, and edits their work for publication.
-She also co-hosts the NetVUE podcast, Callings: Conversations on College, Career, and a Life Well Lived.
-She serves as professor of English at Loras College in Dubuque, Iowa.
-Erin participated in the NetVUE faculty seminar on Teaching Vocational Exploration in 2017, subsequently adapting and leading a similar seminar at her own institution through a NetVUE professional development grant.
-Erin teaches courses in the British novel, the spiritual memoir, and Irish literature; her research includes art, gender studies, and vocation.
-She recently co-edited and contributed to Cultivating Vocation in Literary Studies (Edinburgh, 2022).
+Erin VanLaningham serves as director of project development for NetVUE.
+In this part-time role, she directs the NetVUE Scholarly Resources Project, recruiting contributors for future NetVUE publications, facilitating the seminars through which they develop their contributions, and editing their work for publication.
+She also co-hosts the NetVUE podcast, Callings: Conversations on College, Career, and a Life Well Lived, and she serves as book and resource review editor for the NetVUE journal, Studies in Vocation and Calling.
+At her home institution—Loras College in Dubuque, Iowa—she serves as professor of English and special assistant to the president.
+Erin participated in the inaugural NetVUE faculty seminar on Teaching Vocational Exploration in 2017, subsequently adapting and leading a similar seminar at her own institution through a NetVUE professional development grant.
+In addition to editing the latest NetVUE volume Called Beyond Our Selves: Vocation and the Common Good (Oxford, 2024), she co-edited and contributed to Cultivating Vocation in Literary Studies (Edinburgh, 2022).
 Erin holds a BA from Luther College, an MA from Northeastern University, and a PhD from Saint Louis University, all in English.

 Erin can be reached by email at evanlaningham@cic.edu or by phone at (563) 588-7200.